mutalyzer/crossmapper/docs/library.rst

      - Transcript position.
    * - 1
      - Offset.
+   * - 2
+     - Upstream or downstream offset.

 In our example, the HGVS position "g.36" (coordinate ``35``) is equivalent to position "n.14+1".
 We can convert between these two as follows.